 This syllabus changes to allow presentation of a special topic of currrent interest particularly by visitors with recognized expertise in the topic.

-Special Topic in Civil Engineering
+Special Topic in Civil Engineering C3 S2 Note/s: Not offered in 1995

 This syllabus changes to allow presentation of a special topic of current interest particularly by visitors with recognized expertise in the topic.